Dangerous plants and insects for dogs

 2. Mosquitoes:

-- Danger: Mosquitoes can transmit heartworms.
+- Danger: Mosquitoes can transmit heartworm.

 - Danger: Bee and wasp stings can cause allergic reactions.